otto-torino/django-baton/README.md

 - Lazy loading of uploaded images
 - Optional display of changelist filters in a modal
 - Optional use of changelist filters as a form (combine some filters at once and perform the search action)
-- Customization available by recompiling the js app provided
+- Customization available by editing css vars and/or recompiling the js app provided
 - IT translations provided
 - Automatic translations with AI (you need a subscription key)